-Canada offers experienced entrepreneurs, business leaders and investors the opportunity to acquire permanent residency visas while establishing your, your family and your business in one of the most robust national economies in the world.
+Canada offers experienced entrepreneurs, business leaders and investors the opportunity to acquire permanent residency, to establish your business in a country with one of the most robust national economies anywhere.

-Program details vary, but all have requirements for minimum personal net worth and investment commitments, the production of business plans, and local residency commitments.
+Program details vary, but most have requirements for minimum personal net worth and investment commitments, and the production of business plans and local residency commitments.

 Here is a list of the top visa opportunities in this category:

 Canada is particularly interested in entrepreneurs, senior business leaders, and owner/operators of businesses who want to establish business operations in Canada.
 All economic sectors are potentially eligible, and projects will be considered a priority if they involve a product or service that is new or would generate significant benefits.
-Personal net worth and investment commitment criteria vary by province, and will be the first hurdle to consider, but business experience is a key factor and the application relies on the preparation of the business plans that are congruent with provincial investment goals and federal visa requirements.
+Personal net worth and investment commitment criteria vary by province, but business experience is also a key factor, and the application relies on the preparation of the business plans that are congruent with provincial investment goals and federal visa requirements.

 Bespoke solutions for sophisticated investors